mtolly/onyx/songs-hmx/dream-theater/on-the-backs-of-angels/README.md

 Notes:

-  * Timing, guitar, bass, vocals and keys by Harmonix.
+  * Timing and all instruments by Harmonix.

-  * Drums by Harmonix, with 2x Bass Pedal and other minor edits by me.
+  * 2x Bass Pedal and other minor drum edits by me.

   * Chart confidence: *high*, from stems.